 • Knowledge base construction: Process documents and load them into a vector database

-• Precise retrieval: Precisely locate relevant entries in the knowledge base based on the user’s question
+• Precise retrieval: Accurately locate relevant entries in the knowledge base based on user questions

-Goal: Enable the agent to act as a professional legal advisor.
-We will use public datasets of Chinese Criminal/Civil Law to build a knowledge base, allowing the agent to answer legal questions accurately and explicitly point to the specific statutes the answers are based on.
+Goal: Turn the Agent into a professional legal advisor.
+We will use public Chinese criminal/civil law datasets to build a knowledge base, enabling the Agent to accurately answer users’ legal questions and clearly point out the specific legal provisions on which the answers are based.

-• Domain data processing: How to parse and clean structured statutory data and optimize its retrieval performance within a RAG system
+• Domain data processing: How to parse and clean structured legal text data, and optimize its retrieval performance in a RAG system

-• Answer accuracy and traceability: The agent’s answers must strictly be based on the knowledge base, avoid free-form speculation, and must provide statute sources
+• Answer accuracy and traceability: The Agent’s answers must be strictly based on the content of the knowledge base, avoid free-form speculation, and must provide the legal sources

-• Handling vague queries: How to guide users to ask more precise questions to match the most relevant statutes
+• Handling vague queries: How to guide users to ask more specific questions in order to match the most relevant legal provisions

 Architecture Design: